-Company values are the central, underlying philosophies that guide a business and its employees.
-These beliefs also influence the way a company interacts with partners, clients, and shareholders.
-A company’s culture must align with its core values in order to create a shared, enduring, and positive environment for all these parties.
+Core company values are the central, underlying philosophies that guide a business and its employees, and influence interactions with partners, clients, and shareholders.
+Aligning core values with company culture helps create a positive working environment.

-The benefits of defining and living by your values are immense.
-The top factor of employee satisfaction is the culture and values of an organization, and over 75 percent of employees consider it “very important” to work for a company with defined core values.
-This translates to a better bottom line: companies with highly aligned cultures and innovation strategies see 30 percent higher enterprise value growth and 17 percent higher profit growth.
+The top factor of employee satisfaction is the culture and values of an organization.
+Over 75 percent of employees consider it “very important” to work for a company with defined core values.
+This translates to a better bottom line: companies with highly aligned cultures see 30 percent higher growth and 17 percent higher profit growth.

-A recent Harvard Business Review article by Dr. Natalie Baumgartner, Chief Workforce Scientist at Achievers, explores why culture needs to align with company values.
-She cites a LinkedIn survey that suggests 26 percent of employees would forego a fancy title and 65 percent would accept lower pay before dealing with a poor workplace environment.
+A recent Harvard Business Review article by Dr. Natalie Baumgartner, Chief Workforce Scientist at Achievers, suggests that 26 percent of employees would forego a fancy title and 65 percent would accept lower pay rather than deal with a poor workplace environment.

-How to define and live by your company values
+How to define and live by your company core values

 Defining your company values requires a close examination of your organization’s culture and vision.
 Think deeply about how to use your values to illustrate what your company hopes to achieve and represent.
 Consider these guidelines when establishing your company values:

 - Keep it short.
 Your values should be easy for your employees to memorize and epitomize.
 Rather than writing an essay, think about the real meaning of your values.
 Distill them down to words that the average person understands and can adhere to.

 - Stay specific.
 Writing in vague corporate jargon is confusing and dilutes the meaning behind your words.
 Values need to tie specifically to your company’s goals and mission.
 They should be relevant to the products or services your company offers as well as your company culture.